tobiaspratson/go-beyond-code/README.md

 # Go Example Programs

-This repo contains executable Go programs from the [Go Beyond reference book](https://www.amazon.com/dp/B0FT1K7KSJ).
+This repo contains executable Go programs from the [Go Beyond: Mastering the Art of Go Programming: A Comprehensive Practical Guide to Golang Development](https://www.amazon.com/dp/B0FT1K7KSJ) book.

 ## Programs by Chapter